JoeyCheung/Dotfiles/README.md

 # Issues

 Try to figure out to get vim and it's plugins to work properly.
-Everything else so far seems to be working.
+Figure out wifi alias in .zshrc and nmcli command and why it's not showing networks, then try connecting to it with terminal.

 Enjoy!